Hello and welcome to Grace Tabernacle.

 At Grace, we pay particular attention to our children.
 We have Sunday school for all ages, beginning with youth and adult Sunday school at 10 am.
 For the other age groups, we break them out by age groups where they are assigned to teachers who have a passion for teaching your child the true word of God.
 Sister Hermione Patrick is the Department Leader for this ministry.
 Please click here for more information on Sister Hermione's role in our community.

-Another of our devoted teachers is Ena McCall who is doing an aoutstanding job teaching our children about the kingdom of God.
+Another of our devoted teachers is Ena McCall who is doing an outstanding job teaching our children about the kingdom of God.
 Ena has completed Search for Truth II and is also a Certified Sunday School teacher.
 Each month, we will give attention to at least one of our Sunday teachers.
+Working right alongside is a devoted mom, Teresa Smalls and several other members of the family.

 Conflict and Certainty (Logos Bible)